4x1md/phone_rtty_interface/README.md

 ![Schematic](https://raw.githubusercontent.com/4x1md/phone_rtty_interface/master/docs/images/phone_rtty_interface_cicruit.png)

-J1 connects the device to the transceiver.
+J1 connects the interface to the transceiver.
 It is a generic 4-pole 3.5mm jack.
 Its pinout is the same as the pinout found on Android phones.
 Using this jack makes connecting the phone or tablet easy requiring only a simple 3.5mm-to-3.5mm TRRS jack cable.
 No custom cables are required.

 ![Schematic](https://raw.githubusercontent.com/4x1md/phone_rtty_interface/master/docs/images/trrs_conn_cable.jpg)